 In a situation where two unmarried parents or a married couple with a child decide to end their relationship, they must address the matter of child support and custody.
 At times, the separated parents may find a way to come up with a viable solution amicably.

 However, when legal proceedings become mandatory, child support agreements can get heated and need hours of negotiations between the divorcing or separating parents.
-In the event you and the other parent are incapable of deciding on the support agreement terms, enlisting a seasoned child support lawyer in The Woodlands can be the best course of action.
+In the event you and the other parent are incapable of deciding on the support agreement terms, enlisting a seasoned Texas child support lawyer in The Woodlands can be the best course of action.

 A family lawyer will listen to what you need in a child support arrangement and fight to ensure a favorable outcome for you and the child in question.
 Our family law attorneys in The Woodlands are committed to making sure that neither your rights nor those of the child are infringed as you navigate this process.

-Whether you are looking to adjust the original child support arrangement or want to formulate an entirely new agreement, our child support lawyers at Bolton Law will work tirelessly to ensure you get the best possible outcome during the proceedings.
+Whether you are looking to adjust the original child support arrangement or want to formulate an entirely new agreement, our Texas child support lawyers at Bolton Law will work tirelessly to ensure you get the best possible outcome during the proceedings.
 You can get in touch with us at (281) 502-4931 or fill out our online form so we can start reviewing your child support case right away.

 What Is Child Support?

 Unmarried parents who are separating and married parents who are divorcing have a legal duty of care to provide financially for their children through child support.
 Most parents may not fully understand what child support is, how much it costs and for how long it’s paid, who pays, and exactly what it covers.”

-Texas law doesn’t stipulate how child support must be spent; however, it is generally understood to be intended to cover the child’s basic needs for shelter, clothing, food, education, and dental and medical care.
+The Law for Texas child support doesn’t stipulate how much should be spent; however, it is generally understood to be intended to cover the child’s basic needs for shelter, clothing, food, education, and dental and medical care.